Balkanabat: Education

 The city has an Oil and Gas Industry School, which operates as a branch of the International Oil and Gas University.
 The school trains students in such specialties as geology, drilling of oil and gas wells, development and operation of oil and gas fields, chemical technology of oil and gas processing, construction, operation of oil and gas storage, and oil and gas pipeline operation.
 It is the functional successor to the Polytechnic Institute, which was an extension of the Gubkin Russian State University of Oil and Gas in Moscow during the Soviet period.

 High school graduates may receive secondary-specialized education in the following vocational schools: Balkanabat Medical School, Special School of Arts, Financial and Economic Secondary Vocational School, and Oil Secondary Vocational School of the Turkmennebit State Concern.

 Religion

-The main mosque of Balkan Province has a capacity of 3,000 worshipers.
+The vast majority of the population adheres to Sunni Islam.
+The main mosque of Balkan Province has a capacity of 3,000 worshippers.
 Four minarets, each 63 meters high, rise above the two-story mosque.
 The Russian Orthodox Church of the Nativity of the Holy Virgin has operated since 1997 in the 13th microdistrict.